opnsense/docs/source/manual/how-tos/wireguard-client.rst

 ..
 Note::

-    If you didn't assign an interface as suggested in Step 5(a), then the second firewall rule outlined above will need to be configured on the automatically created :code:`WireGuard` group that appears once the Local configuration is enabled and WireGuard is started.
+    If you didn't assign an interface as suggested in Step 5(a), then the second firewall rule outlined above will need to be configured on the automatically created :code:`WireGuard` group that appears once the Instance configuration is enabled and WireGuard is started.
 You will also need to manually specify the source IPs/subnet(s) for the tunnel.
 It's probably easiest to define an alias (via :menuselection:`Firewall --> Aliases`) for those IPs/subnet(s) and use that.
-If you have only one local WireGuard instance and only one WireGuard endpoint configured, you can use the default :code:`WireGuard net`, although this is generally not recommended due to unexpected behaviour
+If you have only one WireGuard Instance and only one WireGuard Peer configured, you can use the default :code:`WireGuard net`, although this is generally not recommended due to unexpected behaviour

 ------------------------------------
 Step 6a - Create normalization rules